 The registry includes detailed information about each dangerous dog, such as the dog’s name, photo, breed, color, age, weight, and whether it’s spayed or neutered.
 It also contains information about the dog’s owner, including their name, address, and phone number.
 Moreover, the registry notes why each dog was classified as dangerous, along with the court case details.

-On the other hand, the Virginia Code § 3.2-6538, outlines the legal framework for handling dog bite incidents and the responsibilities of dog owners in these situations.
+The Virginia Code § 3.2-6538, outlines the legal framework for handling dog bite incidents and the responsibilities of dog owners in these situations.
 It defines a dog as “running at large” if it’s roaming or running off its owner’s property without the owner’s immediate control.

 If a person allows their dog to run at large, they are violating this statute and can be held liable for any injuries their dog cause.
 Additionally, if a dog is found running at large with other dogs (forming a pack), the owner will face a civil penalty (which is a type of fine) of up to $100 per dog.